-The underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.18 per share.
-After the initial public offering of the shares, the offering price and other selling terms may be changed by the underwriters.
+The underwriters initially propose to offer the notes to the public at the public offering price that appears on the cover page of this prospectus supplement.
+The underwriters may offer the notes to selected dealers at the public offering price minus a concession of up to 1.95% of the principal amount.
+After the initial offering, the underwriters may change the public offering price and any other selling terms.
+The underwriters may offer and sell notes through certain of their affiliates.